-So if you focus on something like a creative project you’re working on or a vacation that you’re planning or solving an issue at work, your mind will instantly create ideas, thought patterns and solutions that you wouldn’t have had otherwise, without you honing in on what you wanted to devote your attention to.
+If you focus on something like a creative project, building a vacation itinerary or solving an issue at work, your mind will instantly create ideas, thought patterns and solutions that you wouldn’t have had otherwise, without you honing in on what you wanted to devote your attention to.

-While enrolled in my life coaching training programs, one of the fundamental skills that we had to master was the ability to structure and ask purposeful questions that encourage our clients to tap into their resourcefulness and boost their confidence so that they realize the potential that lies within them.
+While enrolled in my life coaching training program, one of the fundamental skills that we had to master was the ability to structure and ask purposeful questions that encourage our clients to tap into their resourcefulness.
+This boosts their confidence because they realize the potential that lies within them.

-During my experience as a coach, I have repeatedly witnessed the power of good questions when it comes to shifting people’s perspective towards a positive and proactive approach when dealing with a tricky situation.
-You can instantly transform their attitude and steer them towards completely new directions by simply reframing problems and challenges through the use of tactical questioning.
+During my coaching sessions, I repeatedly witnessed the power of good questions when it comes to shifting people’s perspective towards a positive and proactive approach when dealing with a tricky situation.
+You can instantly transform their attitude and steer them towards new directions by asking the right questioning.

 One of my clients, Annie, was frustrated by her sensitive nature and propensity to get hurt easily.
 She viewed it as flaw that made her life seem like an emotional minefield.
 I asked her, “What if your sensitivity is a strength?
 How could it help you?”
-Annie paused for a minute and then said, “It could be… I guess it makes me a more compassionate listener who’s really good at comforting people in need of it.”
+Annie paused for a minute and then said, “It could be… I guess it makes me a more compassionate listener who’s really good at comforting people.”

 You can see how this simple question began transforming how Annie perceived her sensitivity after she started seeing it as an asset for the first time.
 She used to ask herself, “Why do I always get hurt?” which solidified her base assumption that being sensitive is a bad thing.
 This got stored as a self-defeating narrative in her mind.
 This fixed thought pattern could be easily validated whenever she was triggered.

-So whether an experience is framed as a growth opportunity or a destructive event largely depends on the questions that you ask yourself about an experience.
-The mind replays events in a loop based on how you’ve digested them and stored them in your long-term memory and self-narrative.
-That’s why it’s so critical to find empowering ways of asking yourself questions when you’re in self-reflection mode.
+Whether an experience is framed as a growth opportunity or a destructive event largely depends on the questions that you ask yourself about an experience.
+The mind replays events in a loop based on how you’ve digested and stored them in your long-term memory and self-narrative.
+That’s why it’s critical ask empowering questions when you’re in self-reflection mode.

-Besides breaking negative thought patterns, asking simple yet purposeful, open-ended questions has the potential to crack open the hidden inner treasure chest hidden within you that’s filled with jewels of knowledge and wisdom that can give you breakthroughs, creative insights and solutions to problems.
+Besides breaking negative thought patterns, asking simple yet purposeful, open-ended questions has the potential to crack open the hidden inner treasure within you that’s filled with gems of wisdom, that can offer breakthroughs, creative insights and solutions to problems.

-According to motivational guru, Tony Robbins, quality questions create a quality life.
+According to Tony Robbins, quality questions create a quality life.
 He believes that successful people ask better questions and, as a result, get better answers.
-So don’t hold yourself back from questioning yourself and others and giving your mind the freedom to explore unknown territory.
+So don’t hold yourself back from questioning yourself and others and give your mind the freedom to explore unknown territory.

-Here are some simple ways by which you can enhance and grow your questioning abilities:
+Here are some simple ways by which you can enhance and grow your abilities in asking the right questions:

-- Allow your imagination to wander: Logic can give structure to your thoughts but it’s your imagination that fuels the creative inspiration behind developing good questions.
+2. Allow your imagination to wander: Logic can give structure to your thoughts but it’s your imagination that fuels the creative inspiration.
 When you have time alone with your thoughts, your ideas can unveil themselves from the deeper and richer recesses of your intuition.
 When you allow your imagination to wander, you’re giving your mind the space and time to soak up and simmer information in your mental processing unit.
-It’s essential that you pay attention to every hunch, instinct and impression that you receive because new ideas and questions could easily slip away during these fragile beginnings.
+It’s essential that you pay attention to every hunch, instinct and impression that you receive because new ideas and questions could easily slip away during this nascent stage.
 You have to listen and take note of them the instant you get a stroke of insight.

-- Journal: Journaling is a powerful practice that can have a favorable impact on your overall wellbeing.
+3. Journal: Journaling is a powerful practice that can have a favorable impact on your overall wellbeing.
 The act of writing engages your analytical and rational left brain while also allowing your right brain to intuit and feel.
 Journaling helps us go beyond our analytical left brain perspective and hear the voice of our creative and intuitive side.
 Unexpected ideas, hunches and questions can come through from our writing.
-So the next time something puzzles you, grab a journal or open a Word document and write or type away!
-You can use these journaling prompts as guides in framing your thoughts.
+The next time something puzzles you, grab a journal or open a Word document and type away!
+Choose journaling prompts to frame your thoughts and ideas.

 There’s an old adage that states that one should first seek to understand before they can seek to be understood.
-By tapping into our imagination and asking the right questions, we’ll gain access to a higher wisdom about life’s mysteries, which will eventually lead to wisdom about our existence and purpose.
+By tapping into our imagination and asking the right questions, we’ll gain access to a higher wisdom which will eventually lead us to a life of purpose.